robertojohansalim/go-pointer/README.md

 ```

 ## Usage
-The usage of this package simplify the needs of creating a temporary variable just to create a pointer of it
+The usage of this package simplifies the needs to create a temporary variable just to create a pointer to it
 ```go
 import gopointer "github.com/robertojohansalim/go-pointer"
 ...